-Green Eggs and Ham Deviled Eggs are a fun twist on the classic deviled egg and perfect for serving at any Springtime occasion.
+Green Eggs and Ham Deviled Eggs are a fun twist on the classic deviled egg (made without food coloring) and perfect for serving at any Springtime occasion.
 Thank you to Ohio Eggs for sponsoring this post.
 As always all opinions are mine alone.

-I partnered again with the Ohio Poultry Association to bring you this Springtime twist on classic deviled eggs.
-Fresh avocado and chives provide the green color to the yolks.
+I’ve got a fun Springtime twist on classic deviled eggs for you.
+Fresh avocado and chives provide the green color to the yolks for the green eggs.
 Elegant slices of prosciutto act as the ham.

 As an avid reader I’m a fan of Dr. Seuss.
-So obviously this recipe can be tied to his famous book too.
+So obviously this recipe can be tied to his famous book.
 But I really like the little flower picks I used to decorate the eggs.
 These eggs should be taken along to picnics and delivered to brunches.
 Mother’s Day, baby showers, graduations parties – you get the idea.
 Don’t just save them for celebrating Dr. Seuss Day!

 I like hard boiling a dozen eggs on Sunday and storing them in the refrigerator.
 It’s such an easy source of protein.
 Did you know eggs are known as nature’s most perfect food?
 The protein found in eggs is the highest-quality protein found in any food.
 One large egg has 13 essential vitamins and minerals, unsaturated fats and antioxidants, all for just 70 calories.